Accident and Sickness Medical Insurance Program

 back to top

-If you have a medical bill that was not authorized for direct payment by Europ Assistance, such as a medical bill for non-emergency treatment, you may need to pay the bill yourself and claim the expenses back from the insurance company.
-You can get a claim form from HSR or from www.wisefoundation.com.
+If you have a medical bill that was not authorized for direct payment by GMMI or by Europ Assistance to the medical facility, such as a medical bill for non-emergency treatment, you may need to pay the bill yourself and claim the expenses back from the insurance company.
+You can get a claim form from GMMI or from www.wisefoundation.com.

 For more helpful information on how to complete and use a claim form successfully, see the section on Insurance at www.wisefoundation.com.